Mailing Address:

 Change gloves between birds.

-Seal each blood sample in an individually labeled bag.
+Seal each dried blood sample in an individually labeled bag.

 Please note: We cannot be held liable for contamination that may occur during field collection or as a result of procedures not conducted under our supervision.
 Ensuring sample integrity during collection is the responsibility of the individual or organization collecting the specimens.
 No refunds will be given for inconclusive samples.